Searching tips combined queries (Legacy)

-Note that the number of leads in each "slice" may not be exactly equal.
-Slice is more concerned about making sure the same lead never appears in different slices (even when there are additional queries added in after the slice keyword).
+Note that the number of leads in each "slice" may not be equal.
+Slice is more concerned about ensuring the same lead never appears in different slices (even when additional queries are added after the slice keyword).

 We can perform historical searches on lead and opportunity statuses using keywords